HOW WE WORK

 Hi I'm AJ!

-I founded Feed A Billion as a result of a conversation that I had with Tony Robbins.
-At the time, he shared with me the correlation between food and self-worth, and how the impact of hunger on humanity, especially children, is devastating on more than just a physical level.
+I founded Feed A Billion after a powerful experience delivering food in my hometown of Atlanta.
+At the time, I came to understand the correlation between food and self-worth, and how the impact of hunger on humanity, especially children, is devastating on more than just a physical level.

 It was a powerful realization, which birthed a vision: